-Since the opening and creation of the single European market in the 1970s, Luxembourg has been the most important actor in the European debt-capital market, playing a major role in stimulating the international financial architecture.
+Score 6 Since the opening and creation of the single European market in the 1970s, Luxembourg has been the most important actor in the European debt capital market, playing a major role in stimulating the international financial architecture.

 Luxembourg performed relatively well in the global financial crisis.
-After saving two domestic systemically relevant banks (Dexia and Fortis), Luxembourg again showed rising tax revenues in 2015.
+After saving Dexia and Fortis, two domestically important banks, tax revenues have begun to rise again in recent years.
 But as a small country, Luxembourg's economy remains strongly influenced by the general economic climate and international trends.